sekops-ch/k8s-mediamanager/README.md

     tls:
       enabled: true
   volume:
-    storageClassName: "sa" # Used for config put whatever ReadWriteOnce SA you have here
+    storageClassName: "sa" # Used for config put whatever ReadWriteOnce SC you have here

 sonarr:
   apiKey: "438c234cca4e4784b1eecfc12ae69f33" # Change this prior to deploying